 - Provide a FAQs page that answers to their needs, especially when you notice that the reason for contact is repeated questions.

 - Offer self-service Help pages for several topics.
-For example, how they can return an item, how to claim warranty, etc.
+For example, how they can return an item, how to claim a warranty, etc.

 4. Strengthen your team’s customer service skills

 Your customer service representatives can make or break your business.
 Even if you have the best products in your industry, the lack of customer service skills can hinder your business growth.
-Where competition is stiff for almost every kind of service or goods, having a superior customer service can influence a customer’s loyalty compared to your rival’s.
+Where competition is stiff for almost every kind of service or goods, having superior customer service can influence a customer’s loyalty compared to your rival’s.
 Here are qualities and skills you should continue to develop in your customer service team:

 - Knowledgeable – In the end, customers will rely on your expertise with your product.
 Make sure your team members are credible and up-to-date with everything customers might want to know.